jundalisay/sp/content/en/research/physics/capra/chapter-01b.md

 The belief that all these fragments-in ourselves, in our environment and in our society-are really separate can be seen as the essential reason for the present series of social, ecological and cultural crises.

 It has alienated us from nature and from our fellow human beings.
 It has brought a grossly unjust distribution of natural resources creating economic and political disorder; an ever rising wave of violence, both spontaneous and institutionalized, and an ugly, polluted environment in which life has often become physically and mentally unhealthy.

-The Cartesian division and the mechanistic world view have thus been beneficial and detrimental at the same time.
-They were extremely successful in the development of classical physics and technology, but had many adverse consequences for our civilization.
+The Cartesian division and the mechanistic world view was thus beneficial and detrimental at the same time.

+They were successful in the development of classical physics and technology.

+But they had many adverse consequences for our civilization.

 20th-century science originated in the Cartesian split and in the mechanistic world view, and which only became possible because of such a view, now overcomes this fragmentation and leads back to the idea of unity expressed in the early Greek and Eastern philosophies.